 - lectures, excursions with sighted tutors, language courses etc.

-- lobbying in regard to the position of persons with disabilities on a national and international level, participation in conferences (ICCHP; AAATE, m-enable, …)
+- lobbying regarding the position of persons with disabilities on a national and international level, participation in conferences (ICCHP; AAATE, m-enable, …)

-- cooperation with other national and international organisations in regard to projects, laws, standards and regulations (AIT, ASI, AAL-Projects, etc.)
+- cooperation with other national and international organisations in projects, laws, standards and regulations (AIT, ASI, AAL-Projects, etc.)

 - running of a pension house in Lower Austria (100 beds) for elderly persons with visual impairment